JanisGeise/sparseSpatialSampling/README.md

 Note that these commands have to be executed from the top-level of the repository.
 ## Issues
-If you have any questions or something is not working as expected, fell free to open up a new [issue](https://github.com/JanisGeise/sparseSpatialSampling/issues).
+If you have any questions or something is not working as expected, feel free to open up a new [issue](https://github.com/JanisGeise/sparseSpatialSampling/issues).
 There are some known issues, which are listed below.

 ### Out of memory when performing the mesh generation for large meshes